HentaiOS-Devices-Sony/local_manifests/README.md

 # Hentai OS for Sony Xperia devices

-### this is for building Hentai OS for the following Sony Xperia Devices
+### This Is For Building Hentai OS For The Following Sony Xperia Devices

 ```bash